CSCfi/csc-user-guide/docs/data/sensitive-data/vk-sds-overview.md

 * SD Submit and Federated EGA (*pilot phase*): allows publishing of sensitive and biomedical data under controlled access ([service description research.csc.fi](https://research.csc.fi/-/fega)).

 * Sensitive Data Apply (*pilot phase*): promotes data reuse by allowing data owners to manage access to published datasets through a user-friendly interface.

+More information about the services and their descriptions can be foud at [https://research.csc.fi/sensitive-data](https://research.csc.fi/sensitive-data)

 These services are designed specifically for processing **sensitive research data**.